heri/studiozenkai/content/post/bots.md

 In East Africa or Asia, there is prevalence of text as user interface.
 When the West worked on interfaces with lush animation, text messages provides mobile banking and commerce elsewhere.

 Text messages are personal and asynchronous.
 With each text, the other party would get more information and provide even better service.
-Ultimately, it is a transparent interface that could provide better meaning and deeper relationship.
+Ultimately, it is a transparent interface with the promise of better meaning and deeper relationship.

 Text messages is also the most convenient when you are moving.
 Who has time to admire rich graphics when you are walking on a busy NYC sidewalk?